 ButcherBox and Grocery Store Prices Compared

-ButcherBox meat is available in five types of boxes, one being customizable while the others curated.
+ButcherBox meat is available in five types of boxes, one of which is customizable while the others are curated.

 - Custom box: Offers free choice of the available menu.

 - Mixed box: Curated option from all menu items.